danini-the-panini/someapi/README.md

     github.post.repos[@username][@repo].pulls << { title: "Foo", body: "Pull my Foo", ... }

-Also note that every time you do the following (ie. put the bang at the beginning of a request):
+CAUTION: Every time you do the following (ie. put the bang at the beginning of a request):

     !github.get.users[@some_user]